LinhQuach13/the_ultimate_MySQL_bootcamp_udemy/README.md

 Exercises for creating databases.

 ## <a name="tablesSQL"></a>Tables in SQL:
--Exercises for working with tables in SQL.
+Exercises for working with tables in SQL.

 ## Acknowledgements